RTEMS/rtems-docs/README.txt

    The second is to use a single block of type 'none' with the command and output together as seen in a terminal session.
-The commands are identifed by the standard shell prompt characters where '$' is a user prompt and '#' is a 'root' prompt.
+The commands are identified by the standard shell prompt characters where '$' is a user prompt and '#' is a 'root' prompt.

    Do not embed the version or version major number in the literal